dan-fritchman/dan-fritchman.github.io/content/nba-patches.md

 These teams share a common thread: each has been in their cities for a long time - and have not won in a long time.
 They are the real test of our question as to *when* championships should time out.

 Time-out could be a rolling period of time, for example the past 30 years' champions.
 Or it could be a set milestone, before which championships are patch-ineligible.
-Choices include the major events of the league's history:
+Likely choices include the major events of the league's history:

 * League Founding: 1946
 * Racial Integration: 1950